Business & Management

 - Jobsite - covers business and management graduate schemes across the UK.

-- Purple Door Recruitment Consultancy - works with over 6000 local employers across Hampshire and the South Coast, offering a job match service unique to University of Portsmouth students.
+- The Graduate Recruitment Consultancy - works with over 6000 local employers across Hampshire and the South Coast, offering a job match service unique to University of Portsmouth students.

 - Graduate Recruitment Bureau - a specialist recruitment agency placing graduates into relevant opportunities.
 They work with graduate recruiters across sectors, including some of the UK’s fastest growing companies.